-The fee for each Galaxy or Diamond Award is $8.00 and must accompany the application.
+As of January 1, 2016, the fee for each Galaxy or Diamond Award is $12.00 and must accompany the application.
 It is also possible to pay by PayPal.
 Instructions will be furnished when your application is approved.
 Names of those receiving Galaxies will be published quarterly in the PSA Journal Star Ratings section.

 Preparing your Application